High‑Purity Silica – Technical Data & S-K 1300 Technical Framework

 ✓ Silica (SiO2) values locally exceeding 99–99.5% in selected size fractions under laboratory

-conditions. ✓ Low iron (Fe2O3) and controlled alkali content supporting premium glass and high‑end industrial sand applications. ✓ Grain‑size distributions suitable for multiple product streams, including glass, foundry, and potential frac‑sand specifications. ✓ API/ISO frac‑sand testing on selected samples, including crush resistance and turbidity measurements. |
+conditions. ✓ Low iron (Fe2O3) and controlled alkali content supporting premium glass and high‑end industrial sand applications. ✓ Grain‑size distributions suitable for multiple product streams, including, cosmetics, glass, foundry, and potential frac‑sand specifications. ✓ API/ISO frac‑sand testing on selected samples, including crush resistance and turbidity measurements. |

 ✓ XRF and multi‑element assay suites from independent laboratories providing full oxide and trace‑metal